dotzenith/TheSeptaTimes/README.md

 ---

+## ❖ IMPORTANT!

+TheSeptaTimes has been superseded by [TheSeptaTimes.rs](https://github.com/dotzenith/TheSeptaTimes.rs)!

+TheSeptaTimes.rs will be only version receiving updates going forward.

 ### ❖ TheSeptaTimes

 TheSeptaTimes is a python package designed to make accessing info about Septa's regional rail network easier.
 I made this because I commute to college every day via septa, and checking the time for the next train via the app or the website simply takes too much time.
 I wanted something I could access from my terminal, and thus, TheSeptaTimes was born.